thomasdarimont/spring-boot-keycloak-jwe-example/README.md

 The outer JWE uses asymmetric encryption and contains a signed JWT (JWS) as encrypted payload, denoted by the `cty: JWT` header entry.

-This is the header of the enclosing JWE:
+This is the JOSE-header of the enclosing JWE.
+The `kid` refers to the keypair of the Spring Boot Service that was used to encrypt the JWE token.
 ```
 {
   "alg": "RSA-OAEP",